corda/token-sdk/README.md

 ### Using the tokens template.

-By far the easiest way to get started with the tokens SDK is to use the `tokens-template` which is a branch on the kotlin version of the "CorDapp template".
+By far the easiest way to get started with the `token-sdk` is to use the `tokens-template` which is a branch on the kotlin version of the "CorDapp template".
 You can obtain it with the following commands: